The 2020 Guide to Cannabis Payment Processing Solutions

 Things are changing, slowly but surely.
 In the meantime, navigating all these rules can be a huge headache, especially for someone new to the space or new to small business ownership.
 Lean on expertise and partners to help you build your business and give customers what they want without taking on unnecessary risks.
 If you’ve got a strong foundation, this evolution will be much easier for your business to take on.

-A debit system gives you the most flexibility to adapt as the market changes.
+These options give you the most flexibility to adapt as the market changes.
 In fact, that’s exactly how we’ve designed our cannabis payment processing solution.

 Disclaimer: Flowhub is not in any manner providing legal services or legal advice.
 You are solely responsible for consulting with legal counsel to ensure your business complies with all applicable laws, and we recommend you do so.